StrangeBeeCorp/docs/docs/thehive/user-guides/log-out.md

 # Log Out of your Account

-This topic provides step-by-step instructions for logging out of your [user account](../user-guides/organization/configure-organization/manage-user-accounts/about-user-accounts.md) in TheHive.
+Log out of your [user account](../user-guides/organization/configure-organization/manage-user-accounts/about-user-accounts.md) in TheHive when you're finished working or need to switch accounts.

 <h2>Procedure</h2>